prasadpamidi/Beakn/README.md

 ## Future improvements

-I'll try to add support for ranging and more in the coming future releases.
-Please feel free to make change/improvement and submit PR's :)
+I'll add support for iBeacon Ranging in the upcoming release.
+Meanwhile, Please feel free to make any changes/improvements and submit PRs :)

 ## Author